Digital imaging: Advantages

 There are several benefits of digital imaging.
 First, the process enables easy access of photographs and word documents.
 Google is at the forefront of this 'revolution,' with its mission to digitize the world's books.
-Such digitization will make the books searchable, thus making participating libraries, such as Stanford University and the University of California Berkeley, accessible worldwide.
+Such digitization will make the books searchable, thus making participating libraries, such as Stanford University and the University of California, Berkeley, accessible worldwide.
 Digital imaging also benefits the medical world because it "allows the electronic transmission of images to third-party providers, referring dentists, consultants, and insurance carriers via a modem".
 The process "is also environmentally friendly since it does not require chemical processing".
 Digital imaging is also frequently used to help document and record historical, scientific and personal life events.

 Benefits also exist regarding photographs.
-Digital imaging will reduce the need for physical contact with original images.
+Digital imaging reduces the need for physical contact with original images.
 Furthermore, digital imaging creates the possibility of reconstructing the visual contents of partially damaged photographs, thus eliminating the potential that the original would be modified or destroyed.
-In addition, photographers will be "freed from being 'chained' to the darkroom," will have more time to shoot and will be able to cover assignments more effectively.
+In addition, photographers are "freed from being 'chained' to the darkroom," and have more time to shoot and are able to cover assignments more effectively.
 Digital imaging 'means' that "photographers no longer have to rush their film to the office, so they can stay on location longer while still meeting deadlines".